 There are many tours and activities available to explore more of Iceland.
-Think of a whale watching tour in summer or ice climbing in an ice cave in winter.
+Think of a whale watching tour in the summer or ice climbing in an ice cave in the winter.

-Prices for tours vary a lot, depending on season, activity and the size of the group.
+Prices for tours vary a lot, depending on the season, activity, and the size of the group.
 On average you will pay between US$50 and US$250 for a day tour.
 Multiple day tours are available from US$400 for three-day tours.

 Below are some awesome tours in Iceland.
 Click on more to see what other activities you can do.